From Audacity Development Manual

 - (Selection) End/Length: Click the "End" radio button to show the end point of the selection.
 If there is no selection, the value is the same as the Selection Start.
 Clicking the "Length" button shows the length of the selection instead (the value shows as zero if there is no selection).

 - Audio Position: Displays the current real-time position of playback or recording.
+When play is stopped, the start of the current playback region (or the position of the playback start cursor) is displayed.
 Editing the values has no effect.

 Editing the Selection Toolbar digits